stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 Note that if a transaction contains a token-transfer payload, it MUST have only a standard authorization field.
 It cannot be sponsored.
-The recipient principal does not need to be a materialized account -- STX may be transfered to an account which has not been used in any prior transactions.
+The recipient principal does not need to be a materialized account -- STX may be transferred to an account which has not been used in any prior transactions.
 In the case of a contract principal, the unmaterialized contract principal will receive the funds and maintain a balance in the STX holdings map.
 If and when that contract is published, the contract